grv231/Cloud-devops/README.md

-# Formulating infrastructure on AWS:cloud: using Devops techniques
+# Infrastructure on AWS :cloud: using Devops techniques

 ## Description: